Training (Master's Programmes)

 To get credits from your work experience, fill in the form and submit all the required documents to "Submit documents".
 The credits will be registered within one month from receiving the application.

-- Practical training application (pdf)
+- Practical training application (pdf) (We recommend opening the application on desktop)

 - Report on your work experience